emissary-ingress/emissary/reference/filter-reference.md

    ignores the `no-store` and `no-cache` Cache-Control directives on responses.
 This is useful for maintaining good performance when working with identity providers with mis-configured Cache-Control.
- - `stateTTL`: How long Ambassador will wait for the user to submit credentials to the identity provider and receive a response to that effect from the identity provider
+ - `stateTTL`: How long Ambassador Edge Stack will wait for the user to submit credentials to the identity provider and receive a response to that effect from the identity provider